sayantann7/codex-url-shortener/README.md

 ## Installation

-To get started with Smallr, follow these steps:
+To get started with this URL Shortener, follow these steps:

 1. Clone the repository:
     ```bash